 The second phase is focusing on how the prices of assets can be distorted when investors either lack confidence in, or are uninterested in, an asset’s real value, and how dramatic price movements in one asset can propagate more widely.
 This involves a higher level of constructive engagement with the Bank of England/PRA, the FCA, the HKMA and other regulatory bodies in order to look at appropriate responses to changing investment styles.

 Our current focus is on the UK, China (including Hong Kong) and the USA.
 Chinese engagement is particularly important given that economy’s vital impact on the global financial system and increasing role in the emerging global financial architecture.

 The Business Team consists of several large and well-respected financial institutions that provide the project with guidance, practical insights and funding.

 The Academic Panel includes a Nobel Prizewinning Economist ( Prof Mike Spence [NYU] ) and other outstanding scientists in the UK, the US and China, including Prof Robert MacKay FRS [Warwick] and Prof Zhao Xijun [Renmin].

-Coordination at Sciteb is provided by Dr Richard Gunton, undertaking day-to-day research and collaborating with colleagues at the University of Warwick and elsewhere.
-Interesting results are emerging and we are currently preparing a contribution to the planned FCA/SEC conference in May 2018 on “Who pays for efficient markets?”
+Coordination is provided by Sciteb, where day-to-day research is undertaken in collaboration with colleagues at the University of Warwick and elsewhere.
+Interesting results are emerging and we are currently preparing a contribution to the planned FCA/SEC conference in 2019 on “Who pays for efficient markets?”